fetlife/help/03_pictures-videos-and-writings/02_upload-picture-via-email.md

 # How do I upload a picture to FetLife via email?

-Every member of FetLife is assigned a unique email address that can be used to email in pictures that will be uploaded to your FetLife profile.
-Copy the address to your phone's address book and then you can share the action on the spot!
+Every member of FetLife is assigned a unique email address that can be used to email pictures directly into your gallery - it can even be used to upload multiple pictures at once!
+Neato!

-You can upload more than one picture at a time by attaching multiple pics to the email, something you can't even do from the website.
+You can find your unique email address in two places.
+First, look on the right side of the [home page](https://fetlife.com/home/v5).
+You can copy the address and send your picture(s) to it for upload.

+Alternatively, follow these steps to find your unique email address:
+- Select the hamburger menu (the icon with three horizontal lines) at the top right corner of the page.
+- Select on “Update Settings" in the dropdown menu.
+- Scroll down to the Email Pics to Profile section to find your unique address.
+- If you would like to, you can change your unique address to something different by clicking on “Reset”.
+- There is an option to require that FetLife only accept pictures from the email address connected to your profile.
+Otherwise, you can also give this email address to anyone and they’ll be able to send pictures to your profile too!

+How it works:
-Subject == Picture Caption - write the caption you'd like in the subject line of the email.
+- If you want to include a caption for the picture(s) you’re emailing in, write the caption you want in the subject line of the email.
+- The subject line that you write in your email will become the caption on the picture.
+- If you are uploading multiple pictures in one email they will all use the same subject line so their captions will also be the same.
+There is a 25MB limit on email size.
+Depending on the size of your pictures, you should be able to send 5-10 pics in one email.

+Special “rules” for the subject line of the email:
+- In the subject line of the email, if you type "Private” before the words you want in your caption then the picture will be posted as friends only.
+- If you type "Avatar" in the subject line, the picture will be set as your main profile picture.

 Easy cheesy.

-Some things you should know:

-- There is a 25MB limit on email size.
-Depending on your phone, you should be good to send 5-10 pics in one email.
-- For security reasons, you need to send the email from the email address that is associated to your FetLife account.
-We wouldn't want just anyone posting pics to your profile.
-Would you?!
-I didn't think so! :-p
-- The address you upload FROM has to be the one you used to sign up for the site.
-The address you upload TO is shown on your ["upload a pic"](https://fetlife.com/pictures/new) page.
-[Update your email address here!](https://fetlife.com/settings/account/email)
-- In the Subject line of the email, if you start with "Private:", the picture will be posted as Friends Only.
-If you start with "Avatar:", it will be set as your avatar.